Free (for a day), family-friendly fair flourishes in Dubuque

 Rich called Dubuque’s fair “absolutely family-friendly.”

-Fair General Manager Kevin Kotz praised the fair board's decision to make the event free to the public.
+Fair General Manager Kevin Kotz praised the fair board’s decision to make the first day’s admission free to the public.

 “We try to make it conducive to family,” he said.
 “Because that’s what a fair at the very core is all about.
 It’s about family, it’s about friends, it’s about the rich agriculture of our area.”